puzzle/amm-techlab/content/en/docs/additional/demo/build-container-image.md

   This setion covers building a container image using a `Dockerfile`.
 ---

+{{% alert  color="primary" %}}
-> This is a demo lab because your WEB-IDE does not contain the needed tools.
+This is a demo lab because your WEB-IDE does not contain the needed tools.
 Ask the moderator for a demo or install the tools on your computer.
+{{% /alert %}}

 ## Task {{% param sectionnumber %}}.1: Build a container image